 Leveraging AI for Enhanced Software Development

-More often, it handles the repetitive or error-prone tasks: scanning code for vulnerabilities, generating unit tests, or spotting anomalies in transaction flows.
+AI is often used to handle the repetitive or error-prone tasks that take up developers’ time, like scanning code for vulnerabilities, generating unit tests, or spotting anomalies in transaction flows.

 For fintech companies, those efficiencies may translate into faster release cycles and fewer compliance headaches.

-Augmented engineers who already know their way around AI tools bring an added edge.
-They can integrate fraud detection models, automate parts of the credit scoring process, or fine-tune risk management systems.
+Augmented engineers who already know their way around AI tools bring an added edge since they can integrate fraud detection models, automate parts of the credit scoring process, or fine-tune risk management systems.

 AI Tools to Support Your Augmented Team